Rajdp-krmkr/Learning-Web-Development/Day 13 (20-11-2024)/Homework.md

 2. Save your HTML file as `index.html` and the external CSS file as `styles.css`.
 3. Push the folder to your GitHub repository.
 4. Share the repository link before the next class.

----

-### **Bonus Task (Optional):**
-- Create a button with hover and active effects using pseudo-classes.
-- Style it with padding and borders to explore the box model further.